Lynchburg Regional Airport: Top domestic routes

+Airline market share

 Future prospects

 In December 2019, it was reported by local media that Lynchburg Regional Airport was experiencing a considerable increase in passenger traffic and demand for additional flights and routes.
 The airport was reportedly in talks with United Airlines to restart the Lynchburg to Washington-Dulles route and was also negotiating with Spirit Airlines to start flights to vacation destinations in Florida.

-Local media reported on December 1, 2021, that American Airlines is considering adding a new route to either Chicago or Philadelphia.
+Airport operations were adversely impacted by COVID 19 that significantly reduced the airport's pre-pandemic average of seven flights per day that included a wide range of seating options to include first-class.
+Since the pandemic the airport was forced to operate with main cabin seating only, with no first-class options available to passengers.
+By June of 2023 airport officials noted that passenger traffic had reached about 85% of pre-pandemic levels, which were at their peak in 2019.
+As passenger counts increased, airport officials continued to seek increased commercial traffic but industry representatives claimed that a nationwide shortage of both pilots and aircraft were affecting expansion plans.